Belmont Park (San Diego)

-Belmont Park is an oceanfront historic amusement park located in the Mission Beach area of San Diego, California.
+Belmont Park is an oceanfront historic amusement park in the Mission Beach community of San Diego, California.
 The park was developed by sugar magnate John D. Spreckels and opened on July 4, 1925 as the Mission Beach Amusement Center.
-In addition to providing recreation and amusement, it also was intended as a way to help Spreckels sell land in Mission Beach.
+In addition to providing recreation and amusement, it was intended as a way to help Spreckels sell land in Mission Beach.
 Located on the beach, it attracts millions of people each year.

 The park's most iconic attraction is the historic Giant Dipper roller coaster, which is considered a local landmark.

 History

 The attractions and rides that remain from the original 1925 park include the Giant Dipper, a wooden roller coaster that is listed on the National Register of Historic Places.
 Another historic facility is The Plunge, an indoor swimming pool.
 The Plunge was originally a salt water pool called the Natatorium and was the largest salt-water pool in the world; it now contains fresh water.
 In 2013 the California Coastal Commission approved plans to remove a portion of a large mural by artist Wyland during planned renovations.
-The plunge was closed in 2014 due to disrepair.
+The Plunge was closed in 2014 due to disrepair.
 Plans to demolish and rebuild the Plunge were approved in January 2016.
 It reopened in 2019 over the Fourth of July weekend after a $12 million renovation.

 In 2002, businessman/surfer Tom Lochtefeld bought the master lease for the property and started development of the Wave House.

 In November 2012, Pacifica Enterprises LLC. acquired the park leasehold in a bankruptcy trustee sale.
 Pacifica Enterprises, along with Eat.Drink.Sleep, assumed operations of the park and started a restoration and revitalization of the park.
 Eat.Drink.Sleep's team of Brett Miller, Steve Smith and Justin Lopez developed and led the opening of new restaurants, Cannonball, South Mission Draft, Belmonty's Burgers and Hot Dog on a Stick and a remodel of Beach House Grill.

+Events

+Winter Wonder is an annual event held at Belmont Park featuring rides and family-friendly festive activities.

+On September 21, 2023, Beach House put on a Country music concert.
+In addition, Belmont Park also organized and hosted a Fall Festival.
+It started the second week of September and went on until Halloween.
+The festival included fall treats, live music, a pumpkin patch, rides, and more.